uio-carpentry/organisational/meetings/200325-board-meeting.md

 ## Introduction to Carpentry@UiO and Governance Documents
 - https://github.com/uio-carpentry/governance

+## Officer roles
+- should we have a board Chair, Vice Chair, Secretary, ...?

 ## Dates for (remote) meetings in 2020
 - meet 4x per year?
 - default (?): remote meeting via Zoom